Bio 2010 - Microbiology » Summer 2022 » Chapter 1 Quiz

 Pasteur's "Swan Necked" flask was a unique tool and the final experiment required to disprove spontaneous generation becasueit:

-B. Could be left open.
+A. Could be sealed or left open.

-C. It could allowe air to enter the flask, but prevented dust from doing so.
+B. It could allowe air to enter the flask, but prevented dust from doing so.

-D. Could be sealed or left open.
+D. Could be left open.

 Question #4